gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ## Step 3 — GeoAPI

-Now, that our basic API is ready, let's fill it with life.
+Now, that your basic API is ready, let's fill it with life.
-First we're going to implement functionality with 3 simple geospatial capable api routes.
+First you're going to implement functionality with 3 simple geospatial capable api routes.
-One will calculate the length of a GeoJSON LineString that is posted to the API, another the distance between two Points that we paste with the URL and the third the area of a GeoJSON Polygon that gets posted to the API like the LineString.
+One will calculate the length of a GeoJSON LineString that is posted to the API, another the distance between two Points that you paste with the URL and the third the area of a GeoJSON Polygon that gets posted to the API like the LineString.
 The goal is to give you a broader example and insight on as much possible variances of how to get geospatial data into your server, parse it, process it and return the results back to the user.